 After they break up, both parents have the right to custody of the children because they are equal in the eyes of the law.

-Of course there are some situations where one parent is allowed to leave and take the children without the other parent's permission, for example, if there is violence in the home.
+But there are some situations where one parent can leave and take the children without the other parent's permission.

 Taking Custody Without the Other Parent's Consent

 Taking custody of the children without the other parent's consent can be considered abduction (kidnapping).
 If one parent abducts the children, the other parent can go to the police.
 Depending on the type of abduction (local, interprovincial or international), parents must follow different steps when they report their children missing.

 But if the situation is more of a family issue than abduction, then going to the police probably won't do much good and could be traumatic to the children.
 At this point in a breakup, the police usually don't get involved to move the children from one parent to the other.